archtechx/todo-system/README.md

 The benefit of TODOs in code is that they're searchable, and searching `todo` makes *any* kind of todo show up (since it doesn't matter whether it's followed by a number, an at sign, or whitespace).

-That said, this repo includes a simple CLI tool written in Rust for getting an easy-to-read, Markdown-formatted list of all todos in a project.
+That said, this repo includes a simple CLI tool written in Rust for getting an easy-to-read, ANSI-colored, Markdown-formatted list of all todos in a project.

 Usage:
 ```